The boobosphere is still getting a lot of uproar since Linda the Bra Lady's interview on ABC Television.

 This is what happened in the german (and I think polish?) communities a couple of years ago.

-The girls* were wearing their bands too tight, they wore out rather quickly and the shape and support wasn't the same anymore.
+Some were wearing their bands too tight, they wore out rather quickly and the shape and support wasn't the same anymore.

 I really think it is worth a try to rethink your own fitting strategies from time to time.

 Me too I used to wear my bras much too loose at first, then much too tight and now they are absolutely perfect.

 I don't want to say that people should wear their bands totally loose – they should be snug.
 As a rule of thumb: The bigger the bust and the more squeezable the person the tighter the band should be – as a very general rule.
 (Of course brafitting is a very very personal thing, the most important thing is that the person wearing the bra is comfortable and supported!)

 Plus: The sizes are really just a rough info the brands provide.
 I've got 32 bands that are as long as 28 bands.
 True story.

 Well, in the end I think it all comes down to this:

 Bra fitting is personal.
 Very very personal.